zarusz/SlimMessageBus/docs/intro.md

 }
 ```

-The `SomeConsumer` needs to be registered in your DI container.
-The SMB runtime will ask the chosen DI to provide the desired number of consumer instances.
-Any collaborators of the consumer will be resolved according to your DI configuration.
+The `SomeConsumer` needs to be registered in the DI container.
+The SMB runtime will ask the DI to provide the consumer instance.

+> When `.WithConsumer<TConsumer>()` is not declared, then a default consumer of type `IConsumer<TMessage>` will be assumed (since v2.0.0).

 Alternatively, if you do not want to implement the `IConsumer<SomeMessage>`, then you can provide the method name (2) or a delegate that calls the consumer method (3):